mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - AWS - Amazon AWS
     - GCP - Google Cloud Platform
     - AZURE - Microsoft Azure

 * `provider_disk_iops` - (Optional) The maximum input/output operations per second (IOPS) the system can perform.
 The possible values depend on the selected providerSettings.instanceSizeName and diskSizeGB.
 * `provider_disk_type_name` - (Optional) Azure disk type of the server’s root volume.
 If omitted, Atlas uses the default disk type for the selected providerSettings.instanceSizeName.
 * `provider_encrypt_ebs_volume` - (Optional) If enabled, the Amazon EBS encryption feature encrypts the server’s root volume for both data at rest within the volume and for data moving between the volume and the instance.
 * `provider_region_name` - (Optional) Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.
+Requires the Atlas Region name, see the reference list for [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/), [GCP](https://docs.atlas.mongodb.com/reference/google-gcp/), [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).

     Do not specify this field when creating a multi-region cluster using the replicationSpec document or a Global Cluster with the replicationSpecs array.
 * `provider_volume_type` - (Optional) The type of the volume.
 The possible values are: `STANDARD` and `PROVISIONED`.